 Lastly, homeowners insurance can be a final line of defense against hail, which causes billions of damage to homes and cars each year.
-Having good insurance policy will ensure that any damage to your home caused by a hail storm can be taken care of without breaking the bank.
+Having a good, comprehensive insurance policy will ensure that any damage to your home caused by a hail storm can be taken care of without breaking the bank.

-If you live in an area that is susceptible to hail, or any other harsh weather conditions, think about hail proof roof installation, getting storm shutters, and making sure you are covered with your insurance company.
+If you live in an area that is susceptible to hail, or any other harsh weather conditions, think about hail proof roofing materials, getting storm shutters, and making sure you are covered with your insurance company.